 |

-Marketing is a specific process which prescribes which of
+Marketing is a specific process which prescribes which

 products or services are sold at which prices in which markets, and how the